ronisaha/php-8-debian/README.md

 ### php-8-debian:oci or php-8-debian:supervisor-oci-{php-version}
 This use the fpm base image with oci8 extension enabled and set supervisor as entry point.
 Mount any supervisor config file as /etc/supervisor/conf.d/*.conf

+### php-8-debian:franken or php-8-debian:franken-{php-version}
+This use the dunglas/frankenphp base image